hanntonkin/hanntonkin.github.io/README.md

 This is the homepage of Hann.

-Content by Hann, theme by  [Yevgeniy Brikman](http://www.ybrikman.com).
+Theme by  [Yevgeniy Brikman](http://www.ybrikman.com).

 ## Key features
 1. about